|

 Introduction to the program/short description:

-The software package available from CytoSpec is a program designed specifically for the analysis of vibrational hyperspectral
+The CytoSpec software package is a program specifically designed for the analysis of vibrational hyperspectral (IR and Raman)

-IR and Raman) imaging data sets.
-The major innovation of the CytoSpec software over competing software packages is its structure
+imaging data sets.
+The major innovation of the CytoSpec software over competing software packages is its structure, which manipulates

-that manipulates hyperspectral data cubes, rather than individual spectra.
-Thus, all operations carried out on the data affect
+hyperspectral data cubes rather than individual spectra.
+This means that all operations performed on the data affect every spectrum,

-every spectrum, with the number of spectra in the data set limited only by the available memory.
+with the number of spectra in the dataset limited only by available memory.

-The CytoSpec software is a stand-alone, comprehensive package that operates under Windows (7/8/10) and LINUX operating systems.
+The CytoSpec software is a stand-alone, comprehensive package that runs under Windows (7/8/10) and LINUX operating systems.

-converted to and stored in a data matrix format specific to the CytoSpec program.
+converted and stored in a CytoSpec-specific data matrix format.

-of statistical approaches to the data are built in the software.
-These can be classified as uni- and multivariate statistical
+statistical approaches to the data are built into the software.
+These can be divided into univariate and multivariate statistical

 methods.
-Univariate methods of analysis, included in the software, consist of various mapping displays of hyperspectral data.
-In
+The univariate analysis methods included in the software consist of different mapping displays of hyperspectral data.

-these, the user may select band intensities, integrated intensities, frequencies, intensity ratios, etc., to construct pseudo-color
+These allow the user to select band intensities, integrated intensities, frequencies, intensity ratios, etc. to construct pseudo-color

-displays of the spectral data, which may be considered to be slices through the hyperspectral data cube.
+representations of the spectral data, which can be viewed as slices through the hyperspectral data cube.

-The multivariate methods of data analysis create spectral correlations and maps by including not just one intensity or frequency
+The multivariate data analysis methods create spectral correlations and maps by using not just one intensity or frequency point of

-point of a spectrum, but by utilizing the entire spectral information.
-These methods include principal component analysis (PCA),
+a spectrum, but the entire spectral information.
+These methods include Principal Component Analysis (PCA), unsupervised clustering

 |